jimmykallhagen/Nordix-Yggdrasil/README.md

 - Firfox
 - Terminal

+---

 ## Yggdrasil's Keybinds
-well-developed system to make keybinds as efficient as possible. <br>
+- well-developed system to make keybinds as efficient as possible.
-The basic idea is that you should never have to let go of the mouse or move your left hand however, there are some exceptions
+- The basic idea is that you should never have to let go of the mouse <br>

-- Extremely optimized arch system
-- Unique ZFS system
-- Preoptimeezed
-- it takes the harcore enterprise system and places them in a user-friendly environment
-- Gaming, Media, Home-labs, World Cup, productivity, retro gaming, shaders, development. every
----

-Technologically advanced system and DE.
-It is built to encourage and inspire others to participate in the Nordix project.
-The system is a purely enthusiastic system, but everything is built so that even someone new to arch linux or linux can use it, it is built so that every one thats has Computer as hobby can use it.

-- Build by entusist for entusiast, but at the same time invete new entusaiasdst

----
+or move your left hand
+- however, there are some exceptions

 ### **Nordix Yggdrasil - The Final Desktop Envirorment**